Powerlearnproject/se-day1-assignment-Qwerty12345-ai/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+Explain what software engineering is and discuss its importance in the technology industry. software engineering enables us to develop and test useful software depending on the problem being faced. software engineering enables one to secure a job after learning the software engineering principles and essentials. software engineering enables one to create useful and reliable software in the technology industry. software engineering enables one to understand the true meaning of problem solving

 Identify and describe at least three key milestones in the evolution of software engineering.

-List and briefly explain the phases of the Software Development Life Cycle.
+List and briefly explain the phases of the Software Development Life Cycle. software engineering helps in the identifying of the problem. software engineering helps in the designing  of the problem being identified. software engineering helps in the implementing of software being craeted after the design.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.